 4. There are 2 types of sunscreen – Physical (also called Mineral) and Chemical Sunscreen.

-Physical sunscreen has mineral ingredients like zinc oxide or titanium dioxide and it sits on top of the skin and deflects and scatter the UVA rays.
+Physical sunscreen has mineral ingredients like zinc oxide or titanium dioxide and it sits on top of the skin and deflects and scatter about 5-10% of the incoming UV rays.
+While the rest of it is converted into heat and released from the skin.

-Chemical sunscreen has organic compounds such as octinoxate, octisalate, etc which changes the UV rays into heat and then release it from the skin.
+Chemical sunscreen has organic compounds such as octinoxate, octisalate, oxybenzone, avobenzone etc which changes the UV rays into heat and then release it from the skin.
+Hence providing sun protection.

 - They have broad-spectrum protection